chauff/cse1500-web-transcripts/README.md

 - [Assignment 2 (web)](Assignment-2.md)
 - [Assignment 3 (web)](Assignment-3.md)

+**Assessment**: the three web assignments are assessed in a **single** interview session with a TA; the interview will take approximately 30 minutes.
+Each of the three assignments can be passed or failed on an individual basis.
+The team can choose an assessment timeslot during the shared labs starting in week 2.3.
+The last week for assessing the web assignments is week 2.6.

 ## Demo application

 A demo board game application (a word guesser) [is available](https://github.com/chauff/Web-Teaching/tree/master/demo-code) as well.
 If you are stuck on how to go about implementing something, the source code of this app can help you to get unstuck.
 Is has been implemented along the lines of the assignments.